Billy Joel at Madison Square Garden

 What followed was, bar none, the best concert experience I’ve ever had.
 Up close, you can really see the details of how Joel uses phrasing in his voice and on the piano.
 He had lots of back-and-forth exchanges with his band, who all looked like they were having a blast.
 But I am quite sure no one in the entire 20,000-seat arena was having a better time than we were.

 We later added up our total costs: With the service fees, each ticket came out to $109, and the letters cost $6.
 That’s $115 for front-row seats.

 You could count the time spent going to the craft store and working on the shirts, but we didn’t because we spend time together anyway.

 What was the value of the seats?
 They’re not available for purchase, but nearby seats cost about $500.
 It still makes me dizzy.

 Yes, we got lucky, but we also made our own luck.
 Leslie researched cheap seats at the cheapest time of the year and checked out the front-row rumor.
 We spent time and effort to make a fashion statement.
 It worked — and it was the best thing we’ve ever done.

 Finding Cheap Concert Tickets Yourself

 I can’t promise it will happen to you, but it won’t happen unless you try.

-Not every concert will offer great upgrades like the Billy Joel experience, so it’s important to make sure you’re well prepared for concerts you want to see.
-For example, you’ll want to try and get in as early as possible for cheap concert tickets at companies like SeatGeek which offer lower closing costs than some venues.
+Not every concert will offer great upgrades like they did at our Billy Joel experience, so it’s important to make sure you’re well prepared for concerts you want to see.
+For example, you’ll want to try and get in as early as possible for cheap concert tickets at companies like SeatGeek, which offer lower closing costs than some venues.